 Use the Metro to avoid the hills

 Porto is set on a hill so walking uphill is unavoidable.
 Hill walking takes its toll on the calf muscles.
-We used the Metro at the end of the day to get back up from the river to our AirBnB.
+We used the Metro at the end of the day to get back up from the river to our Airbnb.
 It is clean, quick and easy to use.

 Get used to stray cats

 Like most southern European cities, Porto has its share of stray cats.
 Most of the Portuguese people we spoke to are fairly tolerant of them.
-There are a family of them that live on the terrace of Márcia’s AirBnB apartment.
+There is a family of them that live on the terrace of Márcia’s AirBnB apartment.
 We loved them.
 They are feral so they run away if you get too close, but they were happy to hang around in the sun with us and take the odd kibble.

 With the sun, and all the hill walking, we found ourselves dehydrating quickly.
 Make sure to drink plenty of water when walking around.

 Take it slow, enjoy the streets and Insta-perfect photo opportunities

 Porto is not a city that moves particularly quickly.
 Service in restaurants and bars can take ages.
 Getting around can be slow because of all the hills.
 However, we quite enjoyed the slow pace.
 It is more pleasant in the heat and gives plenty of time to soak up all the small sights and quirks that we would otherwise have missed.
 Porto has some amazingly decorative buildings, clad variously in tiles, artwork and even flowers.
 It is a pleasure just to walk around and look.

 Our itinerary for three days in Porto